 3. Downward Facing Dog (Adho Mukha Svanasana)

 Come onto your fours.
-Form a table such that your back forms the table top and your hands and feet form the legs of the table.
+Form a table such that

 As you breathe out lift the hips up, straightening the knees and elbows, form an inverted V-shape with the body.